AuReMe/metage2metabo/README.md

 * [miscoto](https://github.com/cfrioux/miscoto): community selection and metabolic screening in large-scal microbiotas, with or without taking a host into account

 ## Citation
-Arnaud Belcour, Clémence Frioux, Meziane Aite, Anthony Bretaudeau, Anne Siegel (2019) Metage2Metabo: metabolic complementarity applied to genomes of large-scale microbiotas for the identification of keystone species. bioRxiv 803056; doi: [https://doi.org/10.1101/803056](https://doi.org/10.1101/803056)
+Belcour* A, Frioux* C, Aite M, Bretaudeau A, Hildebrand F, Siegel A. Metage2Metabo, microbiota-scale metabolic complementarity for the identification of key species. eLife 2020;9:e61968 [https://doi.org/10.7554/eLife.61968](https://doi.org/10.7554/eLife.61968).

 ## Article data